Home Page

 the advantage that dipping into each wave gives feedback on how close

-the boat is to be overpowered (although at greater strengths, the waves
+the boat is to being overpowered (although at greater strengths, the

-will "trip" the bows at a point where inland conditions could be easily
+waves will "trip" the bows at a point where inland conditions could be

-managed.)
-Reaching at sea in light to moderate breeze, with a chop
+Reaching at sea in a moderate breeze, with a chop

 running, the boat can have green water coming over the lee bow board